davidv2002/cs10_q1_websites_sandbox/README.md

 50 word description of me
 my name is David Verbeek and I am a computer science student at queen e high school in Edmonton, the city where I was born. my family however comes from England which is a culture with many amazing foods like: mincemeat pies, sausage rolls and of coarse a good cup of black tea.
 50 Word Description of my Career Plans my Career plan is to go to University of Alberta for engineering specialising in computer architecture micro assembly and then my hope is to work in AMDs CPU division.
 In order to get there I have to complete math 30-1 and 31, English 30-1, Social 30-1 and, both chemistry a physics 30.
+I am a trained martial artist, specifically I am a red belt in taekwondo.
+I am also an Appalachian mountain step dancer, something I have done for almost my whole life.
+I have experience babysitting highly medically children: including mixing meds, feeding using an NG tube and of course changing diapers.